 In addition to these structural proteins, human coronaviruses are also made up of various non-structural proteins like the proteases nsp3 and nsp5, as well as RdRp.

 Like many other pharmaceutical drugs that have been used to combat RNA viruses, RdRp inhibitors have also been investigated and demonstrated unique success in eliminating SARS-CoV-2.

 Attacking SARS-CoV-2 with RdRp inhibitors

 Several different in vitro and in vivo studies have investigated the efficacy of different RdRp inhibitors for treating human coronaviruses including SARS-CoV-2.
 Typically, in vitro studies will provide information on the half-maximal effective concentration (EC50), which is a value that represents the drug concentration that was responsible for half of the maximum response to occur, which, in this case, would be antiviral activity.

 Similarly, half-maximal inhibitor concentration (IC50) will inform researchers of the drug concentration that results in half of the drug's peak inhibiting effect against certain viral functions.

 When both the EC50 and IC50 values are low, high drug potency can be determined.
-Recent work has shown that RdRp inhibitors used against SARS-CoV-2 in Vero E5 cells resulted in EC50 values ranging between 0.77 µM up to 109.5 µM.
+One study showed that RdRp inhibitors used against SARS-CoV-2 in Vero E5 cells resulted in EC50 values ranging between 0.77 µM up to 109.5 µM.

 Once in vitro data has been confirmed and low EC50 and IC50 values are found, animal studies are used to investigate further how these drugs can combat the virus and protect against its associated pathologies.

 Typically, in vivo studies on coronaviruses have been conducted in transgenic mouse species and rhesus macaques.
-In one recent study, the RdRp inhibitor was used to treat SARS-CoV-2 in the rhesus macaque model and successfully prevented the subjects from experiencing any of the classical signs associated with this respiratory disease.
+In one study by Williamson et al., the RdRp inhibitor was used to treat SARS-CoV-2 in the rhesus macaque model and successfully prevented the subjects from experiencing any of the classical signs associated with this respiratory disease.

 Furthermore, test subjects receiving the RdRp inhibitor had reduced pulmonary infiltrates on their radiographs and lower virus titers in collected bronchoalveolar lavage samples as early as 12 hours following the first treatment.